 "Industry is a better horse to ride than genius" (Walter Lippmann).

-WOULD THOSE WHO KNOW YOU WELL SAY THAT YOU’RE A HARD WORKER?
-If not, then at least two valuable things are being lost: (1) Your friends are losing the value of the contribution you could make to their lives, and (2) you’re losing the unique satisfaction that comes from being active and assiduous in your work.
+WOULD THOSE WHO KNOW YOU BEST SAY YOU'RE A HARD WORKER?
+If not, then at least two valuable things are being lost: (1) Your friends are losing the value of the contribution you could make to their lives, and (2) you're losing the unique satisfaction that comes from being active and assiduous in your work.

 Our English word "industrious" comes from the Latin industria which simply meant "diligent."
 To be industrious is to be dynamic and productive.
 It is not only to work but to be hardworking.
 And all too often, it's a quality that characterizes the few rather than the many.